24-HOUR EMERGENCY SERVICE •

 Did all of your lights go out?
 Or maybe your thermostat is calling for cooling on a hot day, but your air conditioning system won’t turn on?
 I guess you could use candles and a hand fan if you’d like—or, you could fix it yourself!
 There are a few things that you can check before you call your electrical service provider.
 First things first: the circuit breaker.

-Believe it or not, service technicians have shown up to houses where there’s been a power outage to either the house of the entire neighborhood.
-If it seems like it’s just the air conditioner being spazzy, it could actually be your electricity!
+Believe it or not, service technicians have shown up to houses where there’s been a power outage to either the house or the entire neighborhood.
+If it seems like it’s just the air conditioner being spazzy, it could be your electricity!
 Check first to see if you have electrical power to the unit.

 If you’re a brave soul and decide to go for it on your own, be cautious.